Picovoice/rhino/binding/flutter/README.md

 }
 ```

-To feed Rhino your audio, you must send it frames of audio to its `process` function.
+To deliver audio to the engine, you must send audio frames to its `process` function.
 Each call to `process` will return a Map object that will contain the following items:

 - isFinalized - whether Rhino has made an inference